ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.query_log {#system_tables-query-log}

 Contains information about queries execution.
-For example, time of start, duration, error message, and so on.
+For each query, you can see processing start time, duration of processing, error message and other information.

 !!! note
-    The `INSERT` queries are logged without data that is added to the tables.
+    The table doesn't contain input data for `INSERT` queries.

-This table is created only if the [query_log](server_settings/settings.md#server_settings-query-log) server parameter is specified.
+ClickHouse creates this table only if the [query_log](server_settings/settings.md#server_settings-query-log) server parameter is specified.
 This parameter sets the logging rules.
-For example, logging interval or the name of a table the queries will be logged in (by default is `system.query_log`).
+For example, a logging interval or name of a table the queries will be logged in.

 To enable query logging, set the parameter [log_queries](settings/settings.md#settings-log-queries) to 1.
-You can set this parameter in the following ways: globally, for a session, or for an individual query.
-How to do this, read in section [Settings](settings/settings.md).
+For details, see the section [Settings](settings/settings.md).

+The `system.query_log` table registers two kinds of queries:

+1. Initial queries, that were run directly by the client.
+2. Child queries that were initiated by other queries (for distributed query execution).
+For such a kind of queries, information about the parent queries is shown in the `initial_*` columns.

 Columns: